DariusZdroba/Snyk/README.md

 If we imagine a real life address, the computer might not know the street but it might know the city from the address we are looking for, so it can send our message to a computer from that city from there a computer might even know the actual address.
 When we get to the address, the message is recievd by a computer that has the web page we want, and then it can `respond` to us with the details of the web page, sending the message back trough a similar route back to our address.
 All of this takes place within the hit of a button.

+## Problems 7 and 8
+ For these problems, I have used `C#` Console Applications, final implementation resides within the 'Program.cs' from each of the folders.